‘Twilight’ Icon Kristen Stewart Strips Down For ‘V Magazine’

 A post shared by V Magazine (@vmagazine) on

-Stewart may be forever known for her Twilight role, just as much as she impresses in new roles, such as that in her latest, Personal Shopper, but many of her fans have begun to look beyond Stewart’s film career, sharing a deeper interest in Kristen as a celebrity and a person of interest.
+Stewart may be forever known for her Twilight role, just as much as she impresses in new roles, such as that in her latest film, Personal Shopper, but many of her fans have begun to look beyond Stewart’s film career, sharing a deeper interest in Kristen as a celebrity and a person of interest.
 As Elite Daily reports, that interest may be piqued by the actress’ new interview and pictorial in V Magazine, particularly with Kristen’s bold nature becoming a part of photographs that are both seductive and erotic.

 The cover of V Magazine‘s next issue, which will hit stands on March 9, features Kristen Stewart dressed in a purple blouse with an open V, which bares much of her chest without exposing her cleavage.
 Shared on Instagram, the caption teases fans with the promise of an in-depth interview and revealing photos.

 While that V Magazine cover is certainly provocative, it doesn’t hold a candle to what’s included within the magazine’s pages.
 Kristen posed for a sexy pictorial that may not be appropriate for fans of all ages.
-The actress is seen wearing a dark blazer and bright blue tights…and that’s it.
+The actress is seen wearing a dark blazer and bright blue tights, and that’s it.

 “When you speak to someone on the phone, that is a decipherable, understandable exchange.
 But with text and social media, it’s essentially a dialogue with yourself and your interpretation of a shadow.
 It’s not invalid; it’s a new language.” #V106 cover star #KristenStewart talks technology, her new film Personal Shopper, and more in the link in our bio.
 Issue on stands March 9.
 Photographed by @mariotestino, styled by @paulcavaco. #KristenStewart wears an @alexandermcqueen blazer and @manoloblahnikhq shoes.